ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/analysis/asset-status-indicator.md

 hide_table_of_contents: true
 ---
 The Enterprise Overview page is designed to provide you with critical, at-a-glance information about the current state of your production assets.
-You can click on any asset to go directly to the Operator Station page.
+You can click on any asset to go directly to the [Operator Station](https://kanoa-software.netlify.app/new%20folder%20structure/kanoa-ops/asset-operation).
 ![Asset Status Indicator](/img/ops-analytics-asset-status-indicator.png)

 Each asset card consists of four primary elements offering specific insights into the asset's status...